- Olivier Megaton

 - Release Date

-The conveyor belt in producer Luc Besson’s action movie factory delivers at least one mindless shoot-em-up per year.
-Occasionally, the yield of dull titles like From Paris with Love is broken up by something as entertaining as Taken, but not often.
-Colombiana exists as midrange action product, with reasonable star power, lots of momentum, even more violence, and heaps of sex appeal, all tempered for mass consumption by a PG-13 rating.
+The conveyor belt of producer Luc Besson’s action movie factory delivers at least one mindless shoot-em-up per year.
+Occasionally, the yield of dull titles such as From Paris with Love is broken up by something as entertaining as Taken, but not often.
+Colombiana exists as a midrange action product with violence to spare, reasonable star power, lots of momentum, even more violence, and heaps of sex appeal, all tempered for mass consumption by a PG-13 rating.
 Co-written by Besson and Robert Mark Kamen, the movie was directed by Olivier Megaton (Transporter 3), one of Besson’s clan who has yet to break out the way Pierre Morel (District 13) has.
 Here, Megaton rushes through a story that deserves comparisons to Besson’s own The Professional.

-Saldana makes a fine replacement for Besson’s other action heroes, the likes of Jason Statham and Jet Li: actors whose scowls are interrupted only by bursts of anger.
-She’s nimble and cat-like, infiltrating complex security with the sly daring of Tom Cruise in Mission: Impossible, while she can also unleash Hell worthy of Schwarzenegger in the finale’s Commando-style shootout.
+Saldana makes a welcome replacement for Besson’s other action heroes, the likes of Jason Statham and Jet Li: actors whose scowls are interrupted only by bursts of anger.
+She’s nimble, infiltrating complex security with the sly daring of Tom Cruise in Mission: Impossible, while she can also unleash Hell worthy of Schwarzenegger in the finale’s Commando-style shootout.
 But rather than question the morality of her cold-blooded killer, Megaton orders Saldana to shed a few tears and morally redeems her character through emotion.
-She is, after all, a woman, and therefore subject to movie stereotypes such as sentimentality.
+She is, after all, a woman, and, therefore, subject to movie stereotypes such as sentimentality.
 But Besson did not choose a female protagonist solely to show a sensitive side, despite a number of sappy scenes involving Cataleya’s family and boyfriend.
 The movie’s “sexy chick with guns” concept reaches its height when the protagonist escapes an FBI raid with little more than her undergarments and a massive assassin’s rifle.